Resilience are the leading providers of support to the

 - To ensure that each service user has access to medical treatment as and when required.

 - To ensure that safe practices are maintained in the safe administration of medication.

 - Conduct regular audits against written standard in order to identify non conformances and implement corrective actions.

-- To enable staff to access training and ensure all staff are adequately certifiably trained and competent.
+- To enable staff to access training and ensure all staff are adequately and certifiably trained and competent.

 - To ensure staff are familiar with the Health Act, the regulation’s, standards, Statement of Purpose & Function and Policies and Procedures.

-- Support individual and team performance
+- Support individual and team performance.

 - Abide by the internal and external communication and reporting requirements.